sous-chefs/zabbix-agent/README.md

 This cookbook installs and configures the zabbix-agent with sane defaults and very minimal dependancies.

 ## Supported OS Distributions

-* RHEL/CentOS 6, 7
+- RHEL/CentOS 6, 7
-* Ubuntu 10.04 12.04 14.04
+- Ubuntu 10.04 12.04 14.04
-* Debian 6.0.10 7.8
+- Debian 6.0.10 7.8
-* (soon) fedora
+- (soon) fedora
-* (soon) opensuse
+- (soon) opensuse
-* (planned) freebsd
+- (planned) freebsd
-* Windows 2012R2, 2016
+- Windows 2012R2, 2016

 Other similar versions will likely work as well but are not regularly tested.

-## USAGE
+## Useage

 If you have a supported OS, internet access, and a searchable DNS alias for "zabbix" that will resolve to your zabbix server this cookbook will work with no additional changes.
 Just include recipe[zabbix-agent] in your run_list.

 Otherwise you will need to modify this to point to your zabbix server: